thomasfjen/Klipper_MISC/Safe_Power_off/README.md

 * Add Automation to Home Assistant:
 	- Use the Gui to add the Automation.
 When the MQTT Payload is received add a delay so the pi can safely shutdown
+ 	- Replace voron0 from the screen below with your hostname

 <p align="center">
 <img src="./screens/when.png">